Art by, ZombieMaggotQueen

 Eparai are passive emotion feeders with a tendency for more intense emotional response than most species.
 They are incapable of disabling the collection of ‘food’ for more than a few minutes.
 They can do this by eating, or discarding their orbs, but these will naturally reform shortly.
 Touching the orbs intentionally is considered impolite without permission, but isn’t a very big deal.
 They tend to feel like the emotion currently being temporarily stored would feel, very distantly.

-On home planet, their residential areas are sectioned apart because the presence of others of their species constantly being nearby gets overwhelming, though interaction is daily necessary in order to survive.
+On their home planet, their residential areas are sectioned apart because the presence of others of their species constantly being nearby gets overwhelming, though interaction is daily necessary in order to survive.
 Eparai acquire their energy from physically being nearby other living beings, therefore chat programs do nothing for this.
 Their chat technology is somewhat advanced due to this, and the common need to not be overwhelmed by constant over-exposure to other eparai but not cut oneself off entirely from contact when ‘full’.
 Projectors and cameras are commonplace in eparai homes.

 Negative emotions generally have a bad 'taste' and do little to help the health of the eparai in question, but are better than absence (in a similar fashion to junk food), and some eparai can develop or are born with a preference for adrenaline-associated emotions including anger.
 For this reason, eparai only honor their dead briefly, and do not hold funerals.
 The subject is not avoided, but it is not common to consider it worthy of lengthy discussion.